lexibank/tlopo/out/vol4/chapter7.md

 ### 6.1.
 Flies (generic); houseflies

-Blust (2002) has reconstructed both PMP &ast;lalej ‘housefly’ and PMP ^laŋaw ‘botfly, bluebottle’.
+Blust (2002) has reconstructed both PMP _&ast;lalej_ ‘housefly’ and PMP _&ast;laŋaw_ ‘botfly, bluebottle’.
 The latter became in POc the generic term for flies, with reflexes often referring specifically to the common housefly.

-Reflexes of POc &ast;larjo ‘fly’ are both numerous and widespread, occurring in all major subgroups.
+Reflexes of POc _&ast;laŋo_ ‘fly’ are both numerous and widespread, occurring in all major subgroups.
 In a number of languages including Lou (Adm), Gela (SES) and Hawaiian (Pn), the term is used in compounds as first element, referring to a range of flies (housefly, blowfly, horsefly, March fly, bluebottle fly etc.).

 <table>
 <tr>